 I design vibrant and colourful scenes of the Southwest and its native flora and fauna.
-My work is a simplistic and intentional extraction of layered colors and shapes that create a sophisticted and dimensional pop aesthetic.
+My work is a simplistic and intentional extraction of layered colors and shapes that create a dimensional pop aesthetic.
 My mediums include hand-cut stencil prints, 3D cardboard relief, and screenprints.

 The advantage that hand-cut stencil prints provide me is the ability to produce multiple original prints of a single design while keeping the integrity of original work.
 Each print has a hand printed quality and texture with inevitable unique nuances and an evoloving color pallette.